Saur Revolution: Repression and rising tensions: 1978–1979

+Crackdown on the Barakzai royal family

 Alongside the killing of most of Daoud's family during the coup, other members of the former Barakzai dynasty were jailed.
-All royal property were seized, members were deprived of Afghan citizenship, and the flow of money to the exiled King Mohammed Zahir Shah and his wife Humaira Begum in Italy were halted.
+All royal property were seized, members were deprived of Afghan citizenship, and the flow of money to the exiled King Mohammad Zahir Shah and his wife Humaira Begum in Italy were halted.

 The Khalqists compiled a list of royal people to be executed after the coup.
 Prince Ali Abdul Seraj, a great-grandson of the 19th century emir Abdur Rahman Khan, was on the list and managed to flee Afghanistan with his wife and child while disguised as a hippie, joining a bus full of British and Australian hashish smokers.

-Legacy
+Armed resistance

-After a few months, the Khalqist regime pushed hard for socialist reforms and was brutal in its repression of opposition, arresting many without charge.
+For months, the Khalqist regime violently imposed its socialist programme and was brutal in its repression of opposition, arresting many without charge.
 The regime alienated a wide variety of people, including tribal and clan leaders, Islamists, Maoists, Western-educated teachers, and traditional religious leaders, all becoming victims of the Khalqists.
 Discontent fomented amongst the people of Afghanistan, and the first anti-government revolts began in Kunar Province, in October 1978.
-With regime brutality only increasing, and several uprisings the following year (most notably that in Herat) leaving most provinces in the country under guerilla control, troops from the USSR entered Afghanistan in December, citing the Brezhnev Doctrine as basis for their intervention.
+With regime brutality only increasing, and several uprisings the following year (most notably that in Herat) leaving most provinces in the country under guerrilla control, Soviet Union invaded Afghanistan in December 1979, citing the Brezhnev Doctrine as basis of its military invasion.
 Insurgent groups fought Soviet troops and the PDPA government for more than nine years until the final withdrawal of Soviet troops from Afghanistan in 1989.

-Instability continued in Afghanistan, with war still continuing to plague the entire country for more than four decades after the revolution.
+Reception

-In 1991, PDPA member Babrak Karmal, who headed the Parcham faction and served as president after the invasion, denounced the Saur Revolution:
+Robert D. Kaplan described the Khalqist red terror campaign as "the first instance of organized nationwide repression in Afghanistan's modern history".
+In 1991, PDPA member Babrak Karmal, who headed the Parcham faction and served as president after the Soviet invasion, denounced the Saur Revolution: